sjting8/cse15l-lab-reports/Lab Report 4.md

 **Keys pressed:** ```<up><up><up><up><up><enter>, <up><up><up><up><up><enter>```\

 The ```javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java``` command was 5 commands up in the search history, so I used up arrow to access it and enter to reinput it.
-Then the ```java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore``` command was 5 up in the history, so I accessed and ran it in the same way.
+Then the ```java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests``` command was 5 up in the history, so I accessed and ran it in the same way.

 The first javac command compiles files with junit and the second java command runs the junit tests.